metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 7. Copy the secret's Value and return to the tab with CloudWisdom open.
 Paste it into the **Access Key** field.
 Once it’s pasted, return to the Azure tab.
    - **Note**: the access key is only shown in the Azure portal for a few minutes.
 ![copy-secret-value](/images/azure-installation/copy-secret-value.png)
-8. Return to Azure and select **Overview**.

-Return to the Azure tab once you have added the Directory (Tenant) ID to your CloudWisdom integration.

 ## 4. Set Delegated Permissions in Azure
 1. In Azure, navigate to the **API Permissions** section of your `CloudWisdom-Integration`.